 - Follow the Leader: Like Lords of the Fallen, The Surge, and Nioh before, Code Vein follows the Dark Souls formula: you create your character using an in-depth customization menu, then wander around killing horribly deformed undead monstrosities.
 You have a limited amount of healing items, which you can replenish by activating and resting at Mistles, which also causes all enemies to respawn.
 When you die, you lose all your currency and are sent back to the previous Mistle you used, but can regain it by returning to where you died, and the combat is centered around parrying and dodging attacks with precise timing.

-- What Could Have Been: According to the third behind the scenes video, the animation is originally suppose to be photo-realistic before the anime style is used.
+- According to the third behind the scenes video, the animation is originally suppose to be photo-realistic before the anime style is used.
 Mia and her design was not originally going to be in the game.

 Trivia / Code Vein